Main Water Supply &

-If your home is connected to a sewer system, there is a sewer line that bridges the gap between your home’s drains and the main sewer drain.
+If your home is connected to a sewer system, there is a sewer line that bridges the gap between the drains of your home and the main sewer drain.
 This line is located under the ground of your yard, and is thus considered part of your plumbing system and your responsibility in terms of maintenance and repairs.

 Sewer lines are typically four to six inches in diameter, and sloped downwards to promote the flow of water away from your home and into your city’s sewer.
-Because these lines are not particularly large, they can easily develop buildup and clogs over time, affecting toilets first, as these fixtures drain most directly into the sewer line.
-Minor clogs may simply cause the drains in your home to act strangely, while major clogs can cause wastewater to back up into your home, leading to water damage and exposing your family to potential health risks.
+Because these lines are not particularly large, they can easily develop buildup and clogs over time, exposing your family to potential health risks.

 Homes that receive water from a municipal source have a water main that delivers fresh water into the home.
-Your water main can be easily identified by finding your home’s water meter, which records the incoming flow of water for accurate billing at the end of each month.
+Your water main can be easily identified by finding your home’s water meter.

-In addition to your water meter, water mains also incorporate a shutoff valve.
-This valve can be crucial during a serious plumbing emergency, as it will stop the flow of all water into your home’s plumbing system.
+In addition to your water meter, water mains also incorporate a primary main shutoff valve.
+This valve is crucial during a serious plumbing emergency, as it will stop the flow of all water into your home’s plumbing system.
 If you have a serious leak or other problem, using the shutoff valve can prevent flooding, water damage, and water waste.